How to Batch Transcribe Multiple Videos at Once

 1. Open VidNotes on iPhone or iPad

-2. Import from Files or Photos: Select multiple videos from your device
+2. Import from Files or Photos.
+Pick multiple videos from your device

-3. Paste URLs: Add YouTube or social media video URLs
+3. Paste URLs for YouTube or social media

-Android coming soon: VidNotes for Android is currently in development and will support the same batch transcription features.
+Android coming soon.
+VidNotes for Android is in development with the same batch features.

 Best Practices for Batch Transcription